 Health-related properties of onions

-In the Alliaceae family, akin to garlic, onions are everywhere in cooking and boast many medicinal properties.
+In the Alliaceae family, akin to garlic and shallot, onions are everywhere in cooking and boast many medicinal properties.
 With high antioxidant levels (especially for red onions), they are a source of manganese, vitamin B6 and vitamin C.

 Ingesting them on a regular basis is said to protect against cardiovascular diseases and certain cancers.

 Pixabay: Deniz Hoşbaş